RaminMod/film-gender-classification/README.md

 - **Naive baseline** – a simple rule-based classifier that always predicts “male” as the lead.
 Useful for comparison.

 Each method was tested using k-fold cross-validation to get a more reliable estimate of performance.

+The dataset includes information from over 1,000 Hollywood movies.
+For each film, we have metadata like:

+- Number of male and female actors with major speaking roles
+- Word counts by gender
+- Age of the lead and co-lead
+- Gross earnings of the film
+- Year of release

+The goal was to predict the **gender of the lead actor**, which is defined as the person who speaks the most in the film.
+So, even though each film has one male and one female lead, the task is to figure out which one talks more — based on these features.